hnrkndrssn/actions/octopus/create-release/README.md

 - `space`: The name or ID of a space within which this command will be executed.
 The default space will be used if it is omitted.
 - `log_level`: The log level.
 Valid options are `verbose`, `debug`, `information`, `warning`, `error` and `fatal`.
 Default: `debug`

-## Example workflow - package application with all defaults
+## Example workflow - create release in Octopus

 On every `push` to a tag, [create a release](https://octopus.com/docs/octopus-rest-api/octopus-cli/create-release#Creatingreleases-Basicexamples)